sunfounder/galaxy-rvr/docs/source/lesson5_car_move.rst

 In this code, we use ``SoftPWMSet()`` to tell the left motors to rotate clockwise and the right motors to rotate counterclockwise.

-Isn't it fascinating how we can control our rover's journey simply with code?
+Isn't it fascinating that we can control our rover's journey simply with code?
 The next time you're in a car, take a moment to think about the journey of your rover, exploring the world one rotation at a time.
 Stay tuned, because our rover's journey is just beginning!

 **Step 3: Making the Rover Move in Other Directions**